JulienMousset/Fillit/README.md

 Execute the program with the file of your choice like this : `./fillit yourfile`

-You can also use our test files located in the "TestFiles" directory.
+You can also use our test files located in the `/TestFiles` directory.